tbh-ai/SecureAgents/docs/usage_guide.md

 ## Next Steps

+Now that you understand the basics of the TBH Secure Agents framework, here are some next steps to explore:

+### Explore Advanced Security Features

+* Read the [Security Profiles Guide](./security_profiles_guide.md) to learn about different security levels
+* Check the [Security Guide](./security_guide.md) for best practices and advanced security configuration
+* Explore the [Hybrid Security Validation](./hybrid_security_validation.md) system for enhanced security [BETA]
+* Try the security visualization features for beautiful HTML reports [BETA]
-*   Explore implementing custom security profiles.
+* Implement custom security profiles for your specific security requirements

-*   Investigate adding tools to experts.
+### Experiment with Different Configurations

-*   Experiment with different expert roles and operation sequences.
+* Try different expert roles and specialties
-*   Try using guardrails to dynamically control expert behavior.
-*   Use the result_destination parameter to save operation and squad results to files.
-*   Refer to the `security_features_comprehensive.md` document for details on the framework's security approach.
+* Experiment with various operation sequences
+* Test different security profiles to find the right balance for your use case

+### Explore Example Code

+* Check the `examples/` directory for complete working examples:
+  * `examples/basic/` - Simple examples demonstrating core functionality
+  * `examples/advanced/` - More complex examples showcasing advanced features
+  * `examples/security/` - Examples focused on security features

+### Integrate with Your Projects

+* Use the framework in your own projects
+* Implement custom tools for your experts
+* Create domain-specific experts for your use cases

+For more detailed information on specific topics, refer to the other documentation files in the `docs/` directory.